PHP-DI/PHP-DI/doc/php-definitions.md

 But the factory will be created on every request (`new FooFactory`) even if not used.
 Additionally with this method it's harder to pass dependencies in the factory.

-The recommended solution is let the container create the factory:
+The recommended solution is to let the container create the factory:

 ```php
 return [